s3inlc/HOLM/README.md

 holm-alpha gen 40 16 32
 ```
 to generate the 40, 16 and 32 hex new left list.

-You will be required to enter an API key from your Hashes.org account.
-It can be found on the settings page of your user account.

 To get the old lists, you just have to add the ```--old``` parameter.